Adarsh-Model-Trains/Pca9685-Servo-Led-Lib/README.md

   - N X 16 = No of pins will be avaiable for servo operations
   - pin number will alwasy start from 1 to NX16 which is supplied for the servo
 - Secound N sequence of board will assigne to the Light type if number is passed in initPca9685Boards method
-  - N X 16 = No of pins will be avaiable for servo operations
+  - N X 16 = No of pins will be avaiable for light operations
   - pin number will always start from (Servo N pins)+1 to NX16 which is supplied for the lights
 ```